 Malaika Arora Reveals Her Dream Wedding With Arjun Kapoor; Wants Her Girl Gang As Bridesmaids!

-After keeping up their relationship under wrap for a long time, Arjun Kapoor and Malaika Arora finally came out in the open about it a few months ago.
+After keeping their relationship under wraps for a long time, Arjun Kapoor and Malaika Arora finally came out in the open about it a few months ago.
 In an interview with a leading magazine, the 'Ki & Ka' actor confirmed being in a relationship with Malaika.
 Soon, the actress too began to wear her heart on her sleeve.
 From going out on dinner dates and vacations to dropping cute comments on each other's social media posts, they have been dropping some major couple goals.

-Meanwhile, reports of their rumoured wedding date continues to surface on the internet.
+Meanwhile, reports of their rumoured wedding date continue to surface on the internet.
 Recently on Neha Dhupia's chat show, the actress opened up about her dream wedding with beau Arjun Kapoor.
 Here's what she had to say.

 Malaika Arora Wants A Beach Wedding With Arjun

 The actress told Neha Dhupia that her dream wedding would be at the beach in an Elie Saab gown.
-She would chose her closest friend, Vahbiz Mehta, as her best woman.
+She would choose her closest friend, Vahbiz Mehta, as her best woman.

 A White Wedding For Arjun Kapoor-Malaika Arora